The best hydration packs 2023: for water, energy gels, and much more

 Reasons to avoid

 Ask any woman trail runner and she’ll tell you that it’s just not possible to wear a men’s version of a hydration vest during a race or on a long run.
 The Advance Skin 8 Set W was designed to have a unique shape and style that eliminates pressure on the breasts when cinched down, optimizing comfort, load management and capacity.
-It is created specifically to adapt to a woman’s curved chest, narrow shoulders and shorter torso length.
+It's created specifically to adapt to a woman’s curved chest, narrow shoulders and shorter torso length.
+We found it was very effective at achieving this brief.
 The two 500ml integrated soft flasks are positioned below the chest, and also have a unique triangular shape and straws for effective hydration access.

 It’s a featherweight pack and hydration management system that keeps everything compact and close to the body, even when stuffed with extra gear.
 Additional features include a built-in whistle, pole-stashing options and room for a 1.5L hydration reservoir (not included).
 It’s ideal for races, training runs and multi-hour fast-packing adventures alike.